-But you put your home at risk if you can’t make the payments.
-And if you consistently spend more than you make, you could be squandering an important source of wealth only to end up deeper in debt in the future.
+But you put your home at risk if you can’t make the loan payments.
+And if you consistently spend more than you make, you could endanger an important asset and go deeper in debt.

-So, before you take out a home equity loan or line of credit, ask yourself these questions first.
+Before you take out a home equity loan or line of credit, here are some home equity loan FAQs to consider.

-1. Is this a Band-Aid on a bullet hole?
+1. Is this a Band-Aid on a gaping hole?

 Before you borrow against your home, make sure you’re living within your means and not setting yourself up for more debt.